skehrli/xk-OS/lab/lab3design.md

     - Use `vregionaddmap` to add a new mapping to the heap region.
     - Use `vspaceupdate` to update the actual page table entries to reflect the newly added mappings.
     - Returns the previous end of the heap on success, and -1 on failure.
+- `trap`:
+    - Implement on-demand stack growth by handling page faults.
+    - Define function `grow_ustack` that allocates a new page for the user stack, which is similar to `sbrk`.
+    - If `grow_ustack` is successful, return to the instruction to resume execution, otherwise let the kernel handle the page fault.
+- `grow_ustack`:
+    - Increase the size of the user stack by one page `PGSIZE`.
+    - Use `vregionaddmap` to add a new mapping to the stack region.
+    - Use `vspaceupdate` to update the actual page table entries to reflect the newly added mappings.
+    - Returns the previous top of the stack on success, and -1 on failure.

 ### System Calls
 #### sys_sbrk